auralous/auralous/README.md

 #### `yarn dev`

-Start the file watcher to build common components for the project for uses in both `web` and `mobile`.
+Start the file watcher to build types and codegen for the project for uses in both `web` and `mobile`.
+You only need run it for two purposes:

+- type checking during development
+- run codegen when schema changes

 #### `yarn lint`